 - Phishing attacks directed at specific individuals, roles, or organizations are referred to as "spear phishing".
-Since these attacks are so pointed, attackers may go to great lengths to gather specific personal or institutional information in the hope of making the attack more believable and increasing the likelihood of its success. - The best defense against spear phishing is to carefully, securely discard information (i.e., using a cross-cut shredder) that could be used in such an attack.
-Further, be aware of data that may be relatively easily obtainable (e.g., your title at work, your favorite places, or where you bank), and think before acting on seemingly random requests via e-mail or phone.
+Since these attacks are so pointed, attackers may go to great lengths to gather specific personal or institutional information in the hope of making the attack more believable and increasing the likelihood of its success. - The best defense against spear phishing is to carefully, securely discard information (i.e., using a cross-cut shredder) that could be used to gather information for such an attack.
+Further, be aware of data that may be relatively easily obtainable (e.g., your title at work, business cards, websites, your favorite places, or where you bank), and think before acting on seemingly random requests via e-mail or phone.